lorenzomartino86/integration-test-with-docker-maven-plugin/post.md

 In this post I describe all operations needed to set up integration tests running against external services (databases, caching systems, etc.) served by Docker container.

-## Context Description
-In most contexts you need to test a real connection to a relational database and you simply can't wrap it with an embedded one (like H2).
+**Context Overview: ** When you need to test a real integration with an external service.
+For example a connection to a relational database and you simply can't wrap it with an embedded one (like H2).
 In that case you need to run your local database service manually.

-## Main Problem
-Running a local service manually can be error prone and not reliable if you need a stateless dependendy.
+The main problem with this approach is that running a local service manually can be error-prone and not reliable if you need a stateless service (i.e. a database should be destroyed and restarted at each test run).

-## A possible solution is Automation
+## A solution is given by Automation
-You can integrate docker in your build process to run external services automatically.
-In the following proof of concept I detail how to integrate docker with your Spring Boot application with Fabric8 Docker Maven Plugin.
+You can integrate docker in your build process to run external services automatically and speed up destroy and rebuild/restart process.
+In the following proof of concept I show all steps followed in order to integrate docker with a Spring Boot application with Fabric8 Docker Maven Plugin.

 ## Proof of concept
-First clone [this repository](https://github.com/lorenzomartino86/integration-test-with-docker-maven-plugin) from github:
+To follow next steps is suggest to clone [this repository](https://github.com/lorenzomartino86/integration-test-with-docker-maven-plugin) from github:

 ```
    git clone git@github.com:lorenzomartino86/integration-test-with-docker-maven-plugin.git
 ```

-Checking pom.xml I've added version *0.23.0* of maven plugin
+First of all, I've added version [0.23.0](http://repo1.maven.org/maven2/io/fabric8/docker-maven-plugin/0.23.0/) of docker maven plugin

 ```xml
    <dockermavenplugin.version>0.23.0</dockermavenplugin.version>
 ```

-Then let's create a new Maven profile named *docker* to handle Fabric8 plugin in order to stop & start Docker containers in the *pre-integration-test* phase and finally stop them in the *post-integration-test* phase:
+and I've created a new Maven profile named *docker* to handle Fabric8 plugin in order to stop & start Docker containers in the *pre-integration-test* phase and finally stop them in the *post-integration-test* phase:

 ```xml
    <profiles>